shivanshkc/lightshow/prp/stages/stage-05-materials.md

 # Stage 5: Materials System

 ## Objective
-Implement the complete material system with diffuse color, roughness-based reflections, transparency with refraction, and light emission.
-Materials should respond realistically to the lighting system from Stage 4.
+Implement the material type system with four distinct material types: Plastic (diffuse), Metal (reflective), Glass (transparent with refraction), and Light (emissive).
+All materials have a color property.

 ---